-Cash and cash equivalents include various checking accounts, certificates of deposit, and repurchase agreements with initial maturity dates of three months or less.
-The Center maintains cash balances with financial institutions that at times may exceed Federal Deposit Insurance Corporation limits.
-Management does not believe the credit risk related to these deposits to be significant.
+Cash and cash equivalents include various checking accounts, certificates of deposit and repurchase agreements with initial maturity dates of three months or less.
+The Center maintains cash balances with financial institutions that regularly may exceed Federal Deposit Insurance Corporation limits.
+Any loss incurred or a lack of access to such funds could have a significant adverse impact on the Center's financial condition, results of operations and cash flows.